FabianaCampanari/NerdFlix/README.md

 <p align="center"> ✨ for ( ) { } : JS command for list repetition.

-<p align="center"> ✨ Loop : main structure that determines if it is executable or not.
+<p align="center"> ✨ Loop : main structure that determines if it is executable or not

 <p align="center"> ✨ Iteration of Arrays = JS Repetition Structure